JessFarron/employee-tracker/README.md

 2. Navigate to the project's root directory in your terminal or command prompt.
 3. Run the following command to install the required dependencies `npm i`
+4. Run the followings commando on a different terminal `mysql -u YourUser -p`
+  `YourPassword`

+  `SOURCE schema.sql`
+  `SOURCE seeds.sql`
+  `quit`
+5. Open the server.js file and write your mySQL user and password on lines 12 and 13, respectively.
-4. Start the application by running the following command `node server.js`
+6. Return to the first Terminal where you install dependencies and start the application by running the following command `node server.js`

 ## Usage